Newport Canners

 The Newport Canners were a Minor League Baseball team that played in the Class D Appalachian League from 1937 to 1942 and the Mountain States League from 1948 to 1950.
-The were located in Newport, Tennessee, and played their home games at City Memorial Park.
+They were located in Newport, Tennessee, and played their home games at City Memorial Park.
 The team's games were temporarily transferred to Maryville, Tennessee, for approximately two weeks late in the 1940 season.

 The Canners were unaffiliated with a Major League Baseball team during six of their nine seasons but had affiliations with the New York Yankees in 1939 and the Washington Senators in 1940 and 1942.
 Over all nine seasons of competition, their all-time regular season win–loss record was 426–553 (.435).